New authors often think it is so easy to self-publish with a publishing service such as Kindle Direct Publishing (KDP), Smashwords, or Draft2Digital.

 Here are fifteen of the most common self-publishing problems.
-It is a list of mistakes, blunders and omissions in the process that you need to avoid.
+It is a list of mistakes, errors, and omissions in the process that you need to avoid making.

 If you are not having the success you would like, you can fix them and always do better.

 15 Questions you should answer before you self-publish